 You can’t normally do these sorts of things on a social media page.
 Even when you can, you can’t necessarily do it the way that you want or the way that is best for your business.
 The only foolproof way to collect the data you want, and own it, is with your own website.

 It also diminishes your brand, and it makes your brand too dependent on the social media platforms you use.
 If one of these platforms changes, the changes could hurt your brand.
 Or what if the unthinkable happens and your social media platform of choice shuts down like Vine did in 2017.

 Think of super powerful brands like Apple, AT&T, or Coca-Cola.
 And think about who and what they are as brands.
+What is their brand voice and how do they use it?
 They all use social media, but they use social media to engage with people who are already on social media.

-They use these platforms to further increase their brand, which is totally separate and non reliant on any specific platform.
+They use these platforms to further increase their brand reach, which is totally separate and non-reliant on any specific platform.
 If you visit Apple.com, they don’t even link to their own social media accounts.
 Most other large brands relegate these icons to the footer of their website.